-NORD gratefully acknowledges Shireen R. Lamande, PhD, NHMRC Senior Research Fellow, Muscular Dystrophy Research, Murdoch Childrens Research Institute, and Department of Paediatrics, University of Melbourne, Royal Children's Hospital, Parkville, Australia, for assistance in the preparation of this report.
+NORD gratefully acknowledges Shireen R. Lamande, PhD, Musculoskeletal Research, Murdoch Children’s Research Institute, and Department of Paediatrics, University of Melbourne, Royal Children's Hospital, Parkville, Australia, for assistance in the preparation of this report.

 The symptoms, severity, and age of onset of collagen type VI-related disorders vary greatly.
 In most cases, affected individuals have muscle weakness and degeneration and skeletal abnormalities such as curvature of the spine (scoliosis) and contractures.